Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations: Kallen-Lehmann decomposition of product of dS spinor-scalar Wightman functions

 \section{Kallen-Lehmann decomposition of product of dS spinor-scalar Wightman functions}

-\qquad The conventional way to transform EAdS expressions to dS ones is the analytical continuation $L_{AdS} \to \pm i L_{dS}$, $z \to \pm i \eta$ where $\pm$ correspond to the left and right parts of Keldysh contour in dS, $z$ is radial coordinate of the EAdS metric in Poincare patch and $\eta$ is conformal time of dS metric of the most plus signature:
+\qquad The idea to use the well-developed apparatus in Euclidean anti-de Sitter space to obtain the results in de Sitter space-time was proposed in \cite{Sleight1906}, developed and applied in \cite{Taron1907} - \cite{Gorb2108}, \cite{Pened2306}.
+The way to transform EAdS expressions to dS ones is the analytical continuation $L_{AdS} \to \pm i L_{dS}$, $z \to \pm i \eta$ where $\pm$ correspond to the left and right parts of Keldysh contour in dS, $z$ is radial coordinate of the EAdS metric in Poincare patch and $\eta$ is conformal time of dS metric of the most plus signature:

 at $L_{dS} \to \infty$ metric $ds_{dS}^{2}$ transforms into the Minkowski metric of the $d +1$ dimensional flat space-time.

 Then conformal EAdS indices defined in (\ref{2}) become imaginary (for scalar field this is true for the principal values of field's mass $M L_{dS} > h$):